-- Your building will be tested by first weighing it, and then applying a distributed weight to the TOP CENTER of your structure until your building cracks, bends, or deforms in any way (As soon as the structure begins to deform, the weight will be removed, and that will be used for scoring).
-This information will tell us how strong and sturdy your building is. - The weight will be applied by placing a thin piece of wood on the top of your building to hold a five-pound bucket on top of it.
-Then sand will slowly be put in the bucket until deformation.
-(This is why your building MUST be flat and level at the top) - Load/Mass ratio is based on load withstood before your building deforms, divided by the total mass of your building. - Percentile range scoring is based off of ranking the teams by which load/mass ratios are the highest at the end of the competition.
+- Your building will be tested by first weighing it, and then applying a distributed load to the TOP CENTER of your structure until any building member FRACTURES (As soon as a member fractures, (including but not limited to building collapse), the weight will be removed, and that will be used for scoring).
+This information will tell us how strong and sturdy your building is. - O The weight will be applied by placing a thin piece of wood on the top of your building, and a large bucket on top of that.
+Then weight will be put in the bucket IN INCREMENTS (via 5 lb. bags of sand, and additional weights if necessary). - This is why your building MUST be flat and level at the top - Load/Mass ratio is based on the load withstood before your building fractures, divided by the total mass of your building. - Percentile range scoring is based off ranking the teams by which load/mass ratios are the highest at the end of the competition.

-- For example, if my building weighs 20lbs and it held 10lbs before deforming, I would fall in the 50% load/mass range and be awarded 35 points in this scoring category. - The load the structure begins to deform at will be the load recorded for the load/mass ratio.
+O For example, if my building weighs 0.15kg and it held 30kg before cracking/snapping/collapsing, it would fall in the 200% load/mass range and be awarded 15 points in this scoring category.